smarthost-tr/HIP/0019-third-party-manufacturers/smart-host-technology.md

 * How will your customers be able to contact you for support for your products?
 ``Dedicated personnel manages email and Telegram communication.``
 * For how long?
 How are you planning to handle repairs and replacements?
 ``Software can be fixed instantly via remote access.
 Hardware repair has no labor costs during the first year.
 If hardware fails, we replace it.
-Hardware replacement depends on the logistics time, but we have all hardware in stock.``
+Hardware replacement depends on the logistics time, We have spare parts always available in the warehouse for manufacturing, maintenance, and replacement.``

 ## Hardware Security Element (required)